dicky0223/Task-scheduler-Tool/README.md

 2. **Create a Project**: Click "New Project" to create your first project
 3. **Add Tasks**: Navigate to the Tasks section and create tasks for your projects
 4. **Track Progress**: Use the Kanban board or list view to manage task progress
+5. **Data Migration**: If you previously used ProjectFlow, your data will be automatically migrated from Local Storage to IndexedDB on first load

 ### Navigation
 - **Dashboard** (📊): Overview of all projects and tasks with statistics